vegaprotocol/specs/protocol/0021-MDAT-market_data_spec.md

 - **Best offer volume:** the aggregated volume being offered at the _best offer price_.
 - **Mid price:** the arithmetic average of the _best bid price_ and _best offer price_.
 - **Mark price:** the current mark price as calculated by the selected mark price methodology.
 - **Open interest:** the sum of the size of all positions greater than 0.
-This needs take into account Position Decimal Places, unless raw ints are being used as for prices, in which case, clients will need to take into account the position d.p.s.
+This needs take into account Position Decimal Places, unless raw integers are being used as for prices, in which case, clients will need to take into account the position d.p.s.
 - **Best static bid price:** the highest bid price level on an order book for persistent, non pegged buy orders.
 - **Best static bid volume:** the aggregate volume at the _best static bid price_ excluding pegged orders
 - **Best static offer price:** the lowest offer price level on an order book for persistent, non pegged sell orders.